-A current search of the sketch of the land should be obtained where detail of position, dimensions or area of the lot is required.
-Warning: Any entries preceded by an asterisk may not appear on the current edition of the duplicate certificate of title.
-Lot as described in the land description may be a lot or location.
+Warning: A current search of the sketch of the land should be obtained where detail of position, dimensions or area of the lot is required.

+Any entries preceded by an asterisk may not appear on the current edition of the duplicate certificate of title.

------END OF CERTIFICATE OF TITLE------
+-----END OF CERTIFICATE OF TITLE-----